 Aloha and Namaste Dear Friend,

-In these times it is important to share our joy and enthusiasm with each other…to create balance with the gifts of the spirit that lift us beyond the things and forms of this material world.
+In these times it is important to share our joy and enthusiasm with each other…to create balance with the gifts of the spirit that lift us beyond the things of the material world.

 Robin has been known to say: “Music is my religion…I get from hearing a piece of music what many get from religion.
 To me it is a very powerful spiritual motivator.”

 After the death of his younger brother Andy, Robin became even more aware of his own spirituality.
 He knew that “the body’s life was very short, and that Spirit was forever.
-It made me feel that time on Earth, in bodies, should be valued and used to nourish the spirit”.
+It made me feel that time on Earth, in bodies, should be valued… to nourish the spirit”.

 With Love and Respect,